 Advance your communications career

-Interested in several kinds of media?
-Don’t want to narrow your choices to just one major?
-Not sure just which one you would major in, anyway?
-The Media Communications degree is perfect for you.
+If you are interested in several kinds of media, and aren't ready to narrow your choices to just one major, the Media Communications degree is perfect for you.
 The Master of Arts in Media Communications degree is flexible, allowing you to study multiple areas of media – from Animation to Scriptwriting to PR and more – and create your own unique combination of subjects.
 It’s the broadest, most flexible degree possible in the School of Communications at Webster University.

 The Media Communications degree is relevant to all fields of media and builds a dynamic toolkit of 21st-century communication skills.
 Depending on your focus, you’ll be prepared for the worldwide communications industry.
 Our alumni work in marketing, special events, corporate communications, gaming, radio, TV, advertising, animation, journalism and … well… just about everywhere.